hashicorp/consul/website/source/docs/guides/containers-guide.md

 # Consul with Containers

 In this guide, you will learn how to deploy two, joined Consul agents each running in separate Docker containers.
 You will also register a service and perform basic maintenance operations.
-The two Consul agents will form a small cluster.
+The two Consul agents will form a small datacenter.

 By following this guide you will learn how to: